 Having a place for breakfast (and lunch and dinner!) just a minute’s walk from home was a huge attraction to them.
 That was their first time in Morocco and their delight and enthusiasm was really wonderful to behold!
 They were willing to try almost everything!

-Anyway, on one of those mornings, while digging into some khlea and egg tagine, I asked about making khlea and was rewarded with an invitation into the kitchen to observe the process!
+On one of those mornings, while digging into some khlea and egg tagine, I asked about making khlea and was rewarded with an invitation into the kitchen to observe the process!
 Did I mention how friendly everyone was?
 It really was a wonderful experience and below, you’ll find the recipe exactly as I learnt it that day.
 Apparently, this quick version of making Khlea originated in Salé itself, but who knows?

 How to Use Khlea